-GFCI outlets have several different status indicator lights, depending on the manufacturer and model.
+Depending on the manufacturer and model, GFCI outlets have several different status indicator lights.

 - Off (no light): No power to the outlet.

 - Green (solid): The outlet is functioning normally.

 - Red (flashing or solid): A solid or flashing red light on GFCI outlets indicate a fault in the system.
-This may also indicate to replace the outlet.
+This may also suggest to replace the outlet.

 - Yellow (flashing or solid): This means a fault in the system.